 Stepping stones to assist the local supply chain

 We believe a stepping stone approach to floating wind in the Celtic Sea will provide the UK supply chain with the best opportunity to engage in this new exciting sector, maximising local supply chain content and jobs.
 This means starting with smaller demonstration projects before moving incrementally to larger commercial scale projects in the 2030s.

-Blue Gem Wind’s second project in the Celtic Sea, a 300MW early commercial project, Valorous
+Blue Gem Wind’s second project in the Celtic Sea, an early commercial project, Valorous

 The project, named after a ship, built in Pembroke Dock in 1816 will follow on from Erebus and continue our stepping stone approach to floating wind in the Celtic Sea.
 Please visit our planning page for more information.